 “Dr. Bruch is a staunch advocate for diabetes self-management,” Stancil pointed out.
 “He has provided support and guidance that are invaluable.”

 Stancil noted that Dr. Lapeyrolerie was instrumental in establishing a program site on Patewood’s campus.
 “He wanted more convenient access for his patients—his support helped us build the case to open a second site,” Stancil explained.

 Today, there are four sites: two in Greenville and one each in Laurens and Oconee counties.
-A fifth site for pregnant women with diabetes opened last year at the GHS OB/GYN Center.
+A fifth site for pregnant women with diabetes opened last year at the Prisma Health OB/GYN Center.
 Staff and support network include nurse educators, registered dietitians, a social worker and a pharmacist.

 The team also works with Pediatric Endocrinology to integrate pediatric diabetes education into the program.
 This collaboration will be particularly beneficial for young patients with diabetes as they grow older and transition to adult care.